 Alternatively, the author can submit the final published pdf version of the article, which can be ordered from IOS Press.
 This service costs €100/US$120 and an order form will be sent with the galley proof of the article to the corresponding author.
 Ordered PDFs will be sent to the author after final publication of the article in an issue.
 IOS Press holds to no embargo period after final publication.
 Orders for a PDF of published articles can also be sent to firstname.lastname@example.org.

-The KCA Open Access option helps authors to comply with major funder mandates.
+The Kidney Cancer open access option helps authors to comply with major funder mandates.
 This option allows authors the choice of paying a fee to make their article publicly available on the journal’s website immediately upon publication.
-Authors may deposit the published version of their Open Access article into PubMed Central (Submission Method C) and other repositories immediately upon publication.
-All Open Access articles are published under the terms of the Creative Commons Attribution Non-Commercial License.
+Authors may deposit the published version of their open access article into PubMed Central (Submission Method C) and other repositories immediately upon publication.
+All open access articles are published under the terms of the Creative Commons Attribution Non-Commercial License.

 If requested by the author, Research Councils UK (RCUK) and Wellcome Trust funded open access articles will be published under the terms of the Creative Commons Attribution License (CC-BY).
 After acceptance of their article, the author can select open access publishing and should send a separate message to the publisher at email@example.com to notify that their article (include reference number) should be published open access under the RCUK mandate.

 All other open access articles are published under the terms of the Creative Commons Attribution Non-Commercial License (CC-BY-NC).